 Entry on Jan 16 2014 09:00

 Michelle May, M.D., a physician and recovered yoyo dieter, is the founder of the proven Am I Hungry?® Mindful Eating Workshops.
 She is the award-winning author of Eat What You Love, Love What You Eat: How to Break Your Eat-Repent-Repeat Cycle.

 Dr. May advises organizations and inspires audiences to adopt sustainable, healthy lifestyles.
-She has trained over 170 health and wellness professionals to facilitate Am I Hungry?® Workshops worldwide.
+She has trained over 400 health and wellness professionals to facilitate Am I Hungry?® Mindful Eating Workshops worldwide.

-Her interest in mindful eating stems from her own personal struggle with food, weight, and negative body image.
-After years of chronic dieting she finally resolved her own weight issues by developing a healthy relationship with her body and the food and activity that nurture it.
+Her interest in mindful eating stems from her own personal struggle with food, disordered eating, and negative body image.
+After years of chronic yo-yo dieting she finally resolved her own weight issues by developing a healthy relationship with her body and the food and activity that nurture it.
 Her primary goal has been to share what she has learned with others using a compassionate and constructive approach.

 |Groups|| (none listed)